S-Lab-System-Group/Hydro/README.md

 ✨ **Automatic Pipeline**.
 Hydro streamlines the surrogate model generation process and seamlessly integrates with Ray, offering a user-friendly solution for tuning.

 🎉 **Quality Maintenance**.
-Hydro typically can well maintain the tuned model quality even using a scaled and fused model.
+Hydro typically can well maintain the tuned model quality even using a scaled and fused model for tuning.

 ## Getting Started